Olamiknight/WSIFIR/README.md

 - Using the [Sidus](https://laughing-adventure-mzoz3p7.pages.github.io/index.html](https://redesigned-waddle-y65p2r9.pages.github.io/ ) package load in the images and crop them to low resolution.
 - Using [ANTsPy](https://github.com/ANTsX/ANTsPy) package run the Rigid Registration code on the images at a low resolution (7-9) and save the transformation paramaters and metrics as an excel file.
 - Repeat the process at a higher resolution using the Affine Registration code on the images at a medium resolution (3-5) and save the transformation paramaters and metrics as an excel file.
-- Conduct a final registration using the Deformable Registration code on the images at a higher resolution (1-2) and save the transformation parameters and metrics as an excel file.
+- Conduct another registration using the Deformable Registration code on the images at a higher resolution (1-2) and save the transformation parameters and metrics as an excel file.

 ![multi_slide_registration](https://github.com/user-attachments/assets/32f13b0c-e26c-4e87-a71c-b2e2e4ba55f2)